 READING & WRITING

 Reading and writing are taught at McClelland in grades kindergarten through 8th using Lucy Calkin’s Units of Study.
 Reading and writing workshops are deliberately designed to offer a simple and predictable environment so that the teacher can focus on the complex work of observing students' progress and teaching into their needs.
 Students are assessed throughout the year with Lucy Calkins and are benchmarked in grades K-3 three times annually to track their reading progression using DIBELS.
-Students in grades 2nd through 8th grade also take the Terra Nova annually.
+McClelland School is now using NWEA Map Growth and Map Reading Fluency.

 At McClelland, lower school teachers use Handwriting Without Tears to develop penmanship and handwriting skills.
 We introduce cursive using this same curriculum in second grade and continue to develop it through fourth grade.
 Studies show that visual-motor skills, such as eye-hand coordination, are associated with academic achievement.
 Scientists have found that developing fine motor skills in early childhood can predict not only writing success but better performance in reading and math in elementary school.